-Rooms with private bathrooms, TV and free Wi-Fi.
-Family rooms available and a two double bed apartment.
+All rooms with private bathrooms, TV and free Wi-Fi.
+Family rooms also available and one apartment with two double beds.
 Disabled access.

 Breakfast and dinner buffet.
 Licensed bar and restaurant.
 Dining room seating up to 100 people.
 Fireplace in the dining room and lounge.
 Guests are welcome to sit down and relax with a drink in the lounge or out on the veranda.